colbywhite/aws-cf-monitor/README.md

 // use the same params that the AWS.CloudFormation object normally takes const params = {}

-# updateStack and deleteStack are also supported
+# createOrUpdateStack, updateStack and deleteStack are also supported
 AWSCFMonitor.createStack(params)
   .then(function(finalStatus) {
     console.log(`Hooray, the stack is ${finalStatus}`);